|

 - RAGNA:

-Scandinavian nickname for longer names containing the Old Norse element regin,
+Short form of Scandinavian names containing the Old Norse element regin/ragin,

 elements regin "advice, decision, counsel" and friðr